MichalOpoka/ecfr/cfr/title-36-Parks-Forests-Public-Property/chapter-I-National-Park-Service-Department-Interior/part-7-Special-Regulations-Areas-National-Park-System/section-7.82.md

 (ii) The frozen surface of Lake Superior from Sand Point to the mainland unit's eastern boundary;

-(iii) The 1/4 mile section of the Big Sand Bay Road that passes through the park mainland unit to non-NPS property.
+(iii) The1/4 mile section of the Big Sand Bay Road that passes through the park mainland unit to non-NPS property.

 (2) Snowmobile use is authorized solely for the purpose of providing access for legal forms of: